 Deezer is a French pioneer in the music streaming market.
 Deezer for Creators is its counterpart, dedicated to artists, labels and managers, whose objective is to give you the keys to interact with your fans, thanks to its personalization and listening data analysis features.
 It is estimated that an artist recovers 0.0049 cents for each time one of his tracks is played.

-In this article, you will find everything you need to know about Deezer.
+In this article, you'll find everything you need to know about Spotify.